nchenderson/elements-nonpar-stat/docs/10-confidence-intervals.md

-* `R` code to compute the studentized confidence is given below:
+* `R` code to compute the studentized confidence intervals is given below:

 ```r
 ## First get estimates of the standard error of our estimates